 The last time I saw Jimmy Cliff he had hair.
-It was in a bar in Berkeley or maybe it was Oakland and it wasn’t’ a bar really, more of a garage turned into a place for Reggae.
+It was in Berkeley or maybe it was Oakland and it was in a garage turned into a place for Reggae.

-But tonight it all kind of worked out.
-A bald Jimmy Cliff sang The Harder They Come – TWICE.
-It was really all that I came for and to tell the truth I didn’t want to come at all.
+But tonight it all worked out.
+Bald Jimmy Cliff sang The Harder They Come – TWICE.
+It was what I came for and to tell the truth I didn’t want to come at all.

-But we gave away a zillion tickets on the radio and I said I’d show up a zillion times on the air so when I was lying in bed for a nap in late afternoon the wife said you better get up and be a man of your word.
+But we gave away a zillion tickets on the radio and I said I’d show up a zillion times on the air.
+So as I was lying in bed for a nap the wife said you better get up and be a man of your word.

-And boy am I glad she turned on the light and raised the curtains.
-A clear and unreasonably cool July night on the shores of Wolf Lake.
-At sunset, you could look through the back of the stage and see the Sears Tower.
-During “I Can See Clearly Now” I had to take a piss but instead I stayed and danced with my wife and kid and somehow it all comes down to that water under the bridge reminding me that I really don’t deserve such purity but what the hell – it’s Hammond on a Wednesday night.
+I am glad that my wife turned on the light and raised the curtains.
+For it was a clear and unreasonably cool July night on the shores of Wolf Lake.
+At sunset, you could look through the stage to see Sears Tower.
+During “I Can See Clearly Now” I had to go pee but instead I stayed and danced with my wife and kid.
+The water under the bridge reminds me that I don’t deserve such purity but what the hell – it’s Hammond, Indiana, on a Wednesday night.
 What kind of heaven could that aspire to be?

-Afterwards Jordan who has announced games with me since he was 15 joined us and we headed to take a picture with a bald Jimmy Cliff.
-We wound up last in line because I’m 52 and had to stop at a port-a-potty covered in piss on the inside and toilet-paper caught in the door.
+Afterwards Jordan who has announced games with me since he was 15 joined us and we headed to take a picture with bald Jimmy Cliff.
+We wound up last in line because I’m 52 and had to stop at a port-a-potty.